premkumargrk/SenseRoute/README.md

-# SenseRoute
+🚏 SenseRoute
-  - An IoT-Powered Ecosystem for Safe Navigation and Transport Detection

-🚶‍♂️ IoT-Based Assistive Devices for the Visually Impaired This project aims to enhance the navigation, safety, and independence of visually impaired individuals, especially in public transportation environments, through a set of integrated IoT-based assistive devices.
+An IoT-Powered Ecosystem for Safe Navigation and Transport Detection 🚶‍♂️ IoT-Based Assistive Devices for the Visually Impaired SenseRoute enhances the navigation, safety, and independence of visually impaired individuals, especially in public transportation environments, through a set of integrated IoT-based assistive devices.

 📦 System Overview
 The system consists of three core components working together to provide real-time situational awareness and transport information:

- - Smart Cane
+🦯 Smart Cane

- - Smart Glass
+👓 Smart Glasses

- - Transport Detection System
+🚌 Transport Detection System

 🦯 Smart Cane
 Equipped with ultrasonic sensors to detect ground-level obstacles like potholes and barriers.